google/flax/docs/howtos/lr_schedule.rst

 Learning Rate Scheduling
 =============================

-Choosing the correct learning rate for your training can be quite hard, besides that there's mounting evidence that a static learning rate may not be the best option, and that it would be better to vary your learning rate during training.
+The learning rate is considered one of the most important hyperparameters for training deep neural networks, but choosing it can be quite hard.
+To simplify this, one can use a so-called *cyclic learning rate*, which virtually eliminates the need for experimentally finding the best value and schedule for the global learning rate.
+Instead of monotonically decreasing the learning rate, this method lets the learning rate cyclically vary between reasonable boundary value.
-Here we will show you how to implement a triangular learning rate scheduler, as descbride in https://arxiv.org/abs/1506.01186 which can allow your neural network to converge much faster than with a static lr.
+Here we will show you how to implement a triangular learning rate scheduler, as described in the paper  `"Cyclical Learning Rates for Training Neural Networks" <https://arxiv.org/abs/1506.01186>`_.

 We will show you how to...

 * define a learning rate schedule
 * train a simple model using that schedule

-The triangular schedule makes your learning rate vary as a triangle wave during training, so over the course of a period (steps_per_cycle training steps) the value will start at lr_min, increase linearly to lr_max and then decrease again to lr_min.
+The triangular schedule makes your learning rate vary as a triangle wave during training, so over the course of a period (``steps_per_cycle`` training steps) the value will start at ``lr_min``, increase linearly to ``lr_max`` and then decrease again to ``lr_min``.

 .. testcode::